-The Channel Islands Telephone Company (CITC) is proposing to install telecommunication facilities at up to 15 locations within the Channel Islands National Park.
-These new telecommunication facilities would serve to improve the currently limited telecommunication capabilities on the five islands, and would allow for private and government cellular phone and internet service between the five islands and the mainland.
+The Channel Islands Telephone Company (CITC) is proposing to install telecommunications facilities at up to 15 locations within the Channel Islands National Park.
+These new telecommunication facilities would serve to improve the currently limited telecommunication capabilities on the five Channel Islands, and would allow for private and government cellular phone and internet service between the five islands and the mainland.